PrestaShop/prestashop.github.io/content/about.md

 **Support**

 This blog is not for support.
-If you need help, you can search [our forum](http://www.prestashop.com/forums) or open a new thread there.
+If you need help, you can see [available options here](https://www.prestashop-project.org/support/).

 **Feature requests**